In just a few years, Whittington Music Festival has built a reputation as one of the best provincial festivals of its kind in the UK.

 That year already established new markers with an open-air recital in the woods of nearby Chirk Castle in partnership with the National Trust, and the audience still further increased with a live webcast of the Thursday concert to an international reach of over 5,000.

 2018 then set a new course with “Fantasia on a British theme”, with six concerts of British music, including an hour of Scottish folk with Donald Grant.

-This theme will be picked up again in 2020 with “Folklassical”, a programme exploring the traditional genres which inspired the classical composers.
+It was intended that this theme would be picked up again in 2020 with “Folklassical”, a programme exploring the traditional genres which inspired the classical composers.
 Due to the global pandemic, this series of concerts had to be cancelled.

-Meanwhile 2019’s “Czech Mates”, headlining Dvořák, was an evocation of the best of Bohemia, and our most popular festival yet.
+Meanwhile, 2019’s “Czech Mates”, headlining Dvořák, was an evocation of the best of Bohemia, and our most popular festival yet.
 Several of its concert performances may be found here.